cogsandsquigs/website/content/blog/slaving-away-so-you-dont-have-to.md

 ---
 title: Slaving away so you don’t have to
 date: 2022-08-05
-description: My journey creating cogsandsquigs/twiboot
+description: Yak-shaving my way to cogsandsquigs/twiboot
 draft: false
 tags:
   - atmega
   - bootloader
   - dev
   - particle-iot
   - twiboot
 ---

 Sooo… where was I?